DEPI-Projectt/Graduation-Project/README.md

 You can review the project schedule and progress in the Gantt chart using the link below:
 - [Project Gantt (Google Sheets)](https://docs.google.com/spreadsheets/d/1ZY-YIEKkhtWHg1emUjwdrg8tCzkws9FGL4L02y9hS6o/edit?gid=1115838130#gid=1115838130)

-## Contributing
-- Use feature branches and clear commit messages.
-- Document changes in notebooks and reports.
-- Keep data schemas and KPIs consistent across SQL, notebooks, and dashboards.